Publilius Optatianus Porfyrius: Works

 Twenty-eight poems are extant under his name, of which twenty were included in the panegyric.
 The content of the poetry is rather trivial.
-However, the form of the works can be regarded as a specimens of perverted ingenuity.
+However, the form of the works can be regarded as a specimen of perverted ingenuity.
 Some of them are squares (the number of letters in each line being equal), certain letters being rubricated so as to form a pattern or figure, and at the same time special verses or maxims.
 Others represent various objects (a syrinx, an organ, an altar).
 Others have special peculiarities in each line (number of words or letters) while the eighth poem (the versus anacyclici) may be read backwards without any effect upon sense or metre.
 A complimentary letter from the emperor and letter of thanks from the author are also extant.

 The manuscript tradition attributes to Optatianus an extensive, but uneven, body of work, which includes poems written at various times and using different techniques.
 Despite the presence of poems composed well before his fall from grace, the central core of the work is still made up of the panegyric sent to Constantine in the hope of obtaining forgiveness.

 The central theme of the Panegyricus is the emperor, but with infrequent references to contemporary historical facts.

 The main feature of the poems, however, lies not so much in their content, as in the technique with which they are made.
 Optatianus was the first author known to write versus intexti (literally "twisted verses"), a special form of picture poem.

 The picture poem is that in which the lines are arranged so as to form a precise stylized drawing (an altar, a bagpipe ...).
 This compositional technique, used by influential poets such as Theocritus, had come to Rome between the second and first centuries BC, with the Erotopaegnia of Laevius.
 Optatianus's novel use of this technique involved constructing an acrostic, so that within the composition, by a specified path, arises a second or third text relating to the first.

 The composition of such a poem was done in phases: